-Treat family and friends to this flavorful Guinness Brown Sugar Glazed Corned Beef.
-The sweet malty glaze gives this roasted corned beef its distinctive flavor and beautiful appearance.
-A must-try!
+Guinness Brown Sugar Glazed Corned Beef – the sweet malty glaze gives this roasted corned beef a distinctive flavor and appearance.

 St Patrick’s Day is just around the corner and corned beef can be found at almost every grocery store.
 The prices are also the best this one week before the holiday.
 Whether or not you are Irish, corned beef and cabbage is on the menu.
 Don’t miss out!
 Make it a Guinness Brown Sugar Glazed Corned Beef this year.
 That’s what we are having for St Patrick’s Day on March 17th and it is a good one! 😉

 Preparing this tasty dish is not difficult using cured beef from the grocery store.
 Most people will either pressure cook, slow cook, or roast the brisket with the spice packet that comes with it.
 The challenge comes with putting on additional flavorings and perhaps changing the method of preparation.
 For years I have been preparing this fail proof Slow Cooker Corned Beef and Cabbage which takes about 10 hours to cook.
 When I am short on time, I simply cook it in the pressure cooker.
 In 2015, I decided to do something different and so I made this Roasted Corned Beef and Cabbage which was very successful.
 I have to say that I like the roasted version much better.